 Another simple and easy design for everyone to use and enjoy.
 Have fun quilting!!

 My blog is a variety of subjects, quilting and sewing, tablescapes and recipes, book reviews and hand stitching, crafting and mountain living.
 I love to have new followers, too!
 See the buttons on the sidebar to follow by your favorite method.
-If you are visiting from Fave Quilts, Pinterest, a blog hop or link up, please stay a bit and have a look around, my tutorials are gathered at the top in pages to make them easy to find.
+If you are visiting from Hometalk, Fave Quilts, All Free Sewing, Pinterest, a link up site, or just found me, please stay a bit and have a look around, my tutorials are gathered at the top in pages to make them easy to find.
 Lots of fun is had here, and I invite you to follow with any of your favorite methods, see the sidebar for ways to follow.
-My fourth mystery quilt is in progress, click on Scrap Dance Square Dance on the sidebar for the first post.
+My annual mystery quilt along begins in January each year, and my annual Autumn Jubilee is the entire month of October every year.
 Click on the Home page to see the latest posts on the blog.

 Oh, one more thing, this quilt is now one of the 20 featured quilts on Fave Quilts new Stunning Disappearing Nine Patches page – click HERE to see even more fun ways to do this timeless block!
 Mine is called Americana Disappearing Nine Patch.

 Thank you to everyone that uses my affiliate links when you are shopping.
 It helps to pay my costs for the blog and shipping expense for prizes so I can bring you more free patterns, mystery quilt alongs and fun.
 Here are some of the latest bargains from my affiliate sponsors –